This Is Our Law Firm’s Resource Library Filed with Links and Resources to Answer Answer Your Questions and Provide Your Options

 Committee on Automobile and Pedestrian Safety: National Federation of the Blind’s Committee on Automobile and Pedestrian Safety/Quiet Cars

-How not to get hit by cars: A cyclists discusses ways to be safe when sharing the road with automobiles
+How not to get hit by cars: A cyclist discusses ways to be safe when sharing the road with automobiles

 Managing Pedestrian Safety I: Injury Severity – Research report.